A Brief Introduction to Tibet

 - by Beatrice

 If you are looking for breathtaking sceneries, enchanting lakes, stunning snowcapped mountains, and unique cultural and historical heritage, you should check out Tibet.
 Tourists from different parts of the world are now setting their sights on this holy land.
-If you wish to travel to Tibet, you may want to know these important facts about this wonderful place.
+If you wish to travel to Tibet, you may want to know these essential facts about this beautiful place.

 Tibet’s capital is “Lhasa” wherein you will find the UNESCO World Heritage sites of the historical Potala Palace—which was previously the winter home of the Dalai Lama, and the Jokhang Temple, considered to be the spiritual center of Tibet and is widely popular for its revered golden statue of the youthful Shakyamuni Buddha.